 - Income – Income for at least the past 24 months with likelihood of continuation.

 - Charge-offs – Do not need to be addressed.

 - Collections – Resolved if within past 24-months or in an approved payment plan.

 - Inspection – Must pass HUD inspection requirements with a licensed inspector.

-- Must have a minimum of 12 months on time rental/ housing payments.
+- Payment History – Cannot be in default on the rental/ housing payments.
+Must have a minimum of 12 months on time rental/ housing payments.

 - Family Stability – Participants must have steady rental occupancy without frequent changes demonstrating responsibility and readiness for long-term homeownership.